Common WordPress Errors and How To Fix Them

 3. Internal Server Errors

-Internal server errors are usually caused by catchall error messages which indicates a problem with your server but there can be many different causes for it.
-Due to this, you should take a comprehensive approach to resolve this issue.
-Here are some things you can do to fix the internal server errors.
+Internal server errors are usually caused by catchall error messages, which indicate a problem with your server, but there can be many different causes.
+Therefore, you should take a comprehensive approach to resolving this issue.
+Here are some things you can do to fix internal server errors.

 • Reupload wp-admin and other folders